Self assessment · Registration guide · UK

 How do I register for self-assessment online?

 Register via HMRC's Government Gateway at gov.uk/register-for-self-assessment.
 You will need: your National Insurance number; personal contact details; details of your income sources; and a Government Gateway user ID (or to create one).
-Different registration routes exist for self-employed, landlords, and directors.
-[VERIFY: current registration process at gov.uk/register-for-self-assessment]
+Different registration routes exist for self-employed (CWF1), non-self-employed including directors and landlords (SA1), and partners (SA401).

 How long does it take to register?